a-kov/ICO-tracking-cycle-for-Radar/README.md

 **Required actions**

 Group 1
-* Update chaingear (a system is then removed to “Upcoming” ICOs)
+* Tweet about the ICO announcement
-* Tweet
+* Update chaingear with new data (a system is then removed to “Upcoming” ICOs)
 * Prepare a short/detailed report for cyber•Blog
 * Distribute the report ASAP via all communication channels
 * Follow-up comments to the publication on cyber•Blog

 Group 2
 Re-evaluate a system and choose one of the three options:
- * Leave in Group 2 (Purgatory)
+ * Remove to Group 1 and follow the actions for Group 1 systems described above
- * Remove to Group 1 and follow the actions applicable to Group 1
+ * Leave in Group 2 (Purgatory) and update chaingear with new data
- * Add a scam alert to chaingear (not yet available) and tweet a scam alert
+ * If a scam - Leave in Group 2 (Purgatory), update chaingear with new data, add a scam alert to chaingear (not yet available), and tweet a scam alert

 #### Stage 3.
 ICO starts